Third Grade at Monica Ros

 My favorite part of teaching is seeing that excitement a child experiences when they’re fully immersed in learning or when they’ve accomplished a big challenge.
 It’s fantastic to see the sense of wonder when they’ve lifted a femur bone from an owl pellet, or when they’re so involved in a discussion about their wax museum characters that they don’t even head out for recess.
 Lastly, there is also watching the third graders confidently take on their leading roles in the grade school play at the end of the year when acting was so scary just a few years before!

 Margo Land has been in the teaching field for 28 years.
 Her undergraduate degree is from the University of California San Diego.
 After graduating from college, she worked in the biotechnology field and then for the Center for Research of Endangered Species at the San Diego Zoo.
 She earned her teaching credential from San Diego State University and taught at the secondary level for 7 years before joining the Monica Ros staff.
-She has been teaching at Monica Ros School for 18 years.
+She has been teaching at Monica Ros School for nearly 20 years!
 Both her sons, Will and Spencer, are graduates of Monica Ros School.
-Mrs. Land lives in Ojai with her husband, Christopher.
+Mrs. Land lives in Ojai with her husband, Christopher, who works at The Thacher School.